 The sight of an Internal Revenue Service mailing is enough to send most taxpayers into a cold sweat.
-And when that notice is about back taxes owed, it’s easy to want to ignore it.
+And when that notice of federal tax is about back taxes owed, it’s easy to want to ignore it.

 Don’t.
 Pay off as much of your tax debt as you can to prevent the IRS from coming after you hard.
-The agency is much more powerful than the average creditor — it can place a tax lien that puts a legal claim on your property or levy your assets.
+IRS collection methods are much more powerful than the average creditor — it can place a tax lien that puts a legal claim on your property or levy your assets.

-In 2015, the IRS counted some 13.4 million delinquent taxpayer accounts, up from 12.4 million a year earlier.
-The agency also collected nearly $2.3 billion in back taxes.
+In 2020, the IRS counted 13.2 million delinquent taxpayer accounts and collected nearly $1.9 billion in back taxes.

-But as much as the IRS may seem like a bully, it also tries to help struggling taxpayers through the process.
-Here’s a guide to tax relief options.
+The United States IRS may seem like a bully, but the agency tries to assist taxpayers through the process.
+Here’s a guide to relief options for individuals with back taxes.

 What relief programs does the IRS offer?

 In 2011, the IRS Fresh Start Initiative launched to alleviate pressure on delinquent taxpayers.
 It bumped up the amount taxpayers can owe to $10,000 (in most cases) before the IRS issues a federal tax lien.
-It also adjusted allowable living expenses, factored student loan and local tax payments into approved budgets and more.
+It also adjusted allowable living expenses, student loans, and local tax debt payments into approved budgets and more.

-If you failed to file a tax return, make a deposit or pay taxes on time due to circumstances beyond your control, you may be able to work with the IRS on handling the penalty payments.
+If you failed to file for a tax year, make a deposit or pay on time due to circumstances beyond your control, you may be able to work with the IRS on handling the penalty payments.
 Submit a Claim for Refund and Request for Abatement (Form 843).

-Reasonable cause: Try this option if you “used all ordinary business care and prudence” to meet your tax obligations but couldn’t due to factors such as serious illness, inability to obtain records, fire, natural disaster and more.
+Reasonable cause: Try this option if you “used all ordinary business care and prudence” to meet your tax debt but couldn’t due to factors such as serious illness, inability to obtain records, fire, natural disaster, and more.

-First Time Penalty Abatement policy: This applies if you’ve never had to file a return before or had no penalties for the three years prior and have taken steps to file the required returns and pay taxes due.
+First Time Penalty Abatement policy: This applies if you’ve never had to file a return before or had no penalties for the three years prior and have taken steps to file the required returns and pay the balance due.

-Other options: If you received incorrect verbal advice from the IRS, you may qualify for administrative relief.
-If the inaccurate advice was written, ask for a statutory exception.
+If you received incorrect verbal advice from the IRS, you might qualify for administrative relief.
+Ask for a statutory exception if you were given inaccurate advice in writing.
 Tax legislation may also give you an out from a penalty — check for exceptions in the Internal Revenue Code.

 Offer in Compromise (OIC)